BaronStijn/Barons-Patch/readme.md

 ## Credits

 * The Miyamoto! level editor is made by AboodXD
-* Info about Beanstalk Leaves from Rimea
+* More info about Beanstalk Leaves comes from Rimea

 ----------------------------------------------------------------